Williamtung1/Lenovo_IdeaPad_L340_Hackintosh/README.md

 - Wifi (No kexts to fix Realtek card)
 - Bluetooth (same as above)
 - Trackpad (I'm just a student do not know much about editing DSDT)

+## Wifi

+If you have the Realtek one and want to use Wifi or Bluetooth, please use USB tethering, ethernet or buy a new B

 ## Enable HiDPI